 IT 612 Web Server Setup, Configuration and Security Issues

-This course provides a thorough introduction to the architecture of a Web server.
-Students will be setting up a Web server, configure it and understand the security issues.
-Students will be doing hands-on work either in the department labs or they can setup their own personal Web server.
-Topics include: Functions of a Web server, planning a server, configuring for CGI, and servlets, log files, server maintenance.
-Security issues will be discussed with focus on encryption, Secure Socket Layer (SSL), firewalls, and secure online transactions.
+This course provides a thorough introduction to the architecture of a web server.
+Students will learn how to set up a web server, configure it and understand the security issues.
+Conduct hands-on work either in the department labs or on your own personal web server.
+Topics include functions of a web server; planning a server; configuring for CGI; and servlets, log files, and server maintenance.
+Security issues will be discussed with a focus on encryption, Secure Socket Layer (SSL), firewalls, and secure online transactions.

 IT 660 Network Security

-This course covers the most important issues and topics in the huge area of computer and network security.
-Topics include: Encryption Techniques, (DES, AES, Contemporary Symmetric Ciphers, Public Key Cryptography and RSA), Message authentication and Hash Functions, Digital Signatures and Authentication Protocols, IP security (IPsec), SNMP vulnerabilities, E-mail Security, Secure Socket Layer (SSL) and Transport Layer Security, Web Security, Intruders, Malicious Software and Firewalls.
+This course covers the most important issues and topics within computer and network security.
+Topics include encryption techniques, (DES, AES, Contemporary Symmetric Ciphers, Public Key Cryptography and RSA), message authentication and hash functions, digital signatures and authentication protocols, IP security (IPsec), SNMP vulnerabilities, e-mail security, secure socket layer (SSL) and transport layer security, web security, intruders, malicious software, and firewalls.

 IT 662 Web and Internet Security

 A general overview of the theory and application of information warfare and forensic computing.
 The background information on information warfare highlights the inherent problems in today's computing environment and emphasizes the necessity of forensics to complement computer security.
 The course focuses on information warfare arsenal and tactics, defensive strategies, and causalities; network surveillance tools for information warfare; fundamentals of computer forensics; computer forensics services and technologies; search and seizure; data recovery and identification; digital evidence collection, duplication, and preservation; computer image verification and authentication; reconstruction of past events; legal issues; and advanced topics in forensics.